Skip to content

 “Keywords” and “Tags” can be used in the creation of a channel or widget (which are the mini-calendars that you can create to display on your group’s website).
 You can, for example, create a calendar for your college or school, and then narrow its focus down even further with say a tag for “open house,” if you need to display a calendar that only shows your various Open Houses for the year.

-To summarize, “Keywords” and “Tags” are used the same, but only differ in the way they are displayed: Keywords are hidden from public view and Tags are prominently displayed on your event.
+To summarize, “Keywords” and “Tags” are used the same, but they differ in how they are displayed: Keywords are hidden from public view, and Tags are prominently displayed on your event.

 After you’ve filled in everything required on the BASIC INFORMATION TAB, click on the “SAVE AND CONTINUE” button on the bottom right to move on to the next tab.